vsch/MissingInActions/README.md

    then use the join lines action.

 3. Seamless switching between line selections and multiple carets on each line using the "Toggle Between Carets and Line Selection" action, allowing re-use of already selected text.
-To me selections and multiple carets are just manifestations of me telling the editor what I am focusing on.
+To me, selections and multiple carets are just manifestations of me telling the editor what I am focusing on.
 I should be able to switch between the two modes instead of having to re-select the lines, again and again.